Charlie Christian was in fine fettle on this recording date (Grand Slam was

 placed, and the necessary balance and relaxation are always present.
 Although

-I dont agree with Evensmos lukewarm remarks concerning Grand Slam, I
+I cant agree with Evensmos lukewarm remarks concerning Grand Slam later

-to this solo.
-Same with the sequence in the next measure on which Charles plays an
+Same might be said about the sequence in the next measure on which Charles plays an unexpected

 Dm).
-Were all familiar with the run at bar 10 from his solos on Star Dust
+Were all familiar with the run at measure 10 from his solos on measure 22 of